Clean Air Day 2019

 - work across government to look at opportunities to align our work on air quality, clean growth and fuel poverty in future policy design

 - develop a dedicated communications campaign targeted at domestic burners, to improve awareness of the environmental impact of their actions

 - work with industry to identify an appropriate test standard for new solid fuels entering the market

 Industry eagerly awaits further announcements regarding the objectives above.
-There are now 26 brands and over 500 stoves listed as Ecodesign Ready on the HETAS website.
 Industry is already looking beyond the 2022 date and ways to further innovate and improve performance.
-HETAS is working with the Stove industry Alliance on how to implement a new initiative (can we vaguely talk about the scheme?).
+HETAS is working with the Stove industry Alliance on how to implement a new initiative.

 Towards the latter part of 2018 Government ran a Consultation on cleaner domestic burning of solid fuels and wood.
 HETAS and Woodsure continue to speak to Defra on the issue of solid fuels.